nathanrsfba/vidtool/README.md

 Durations are given in seconds, which may be fractional.

 Volumes are given in decibels ('dB').
-Decibel is a logarythmic measure of volume, where 0dB is the loudest possible sound that can be encoded, and negative infinity is complete silence.
+Decibel is a logarithmic measure of volume, where 0dB is the loudest possible sound that can be encoded, and negative infinity is complete silence.
 Therefore, the volume of a particular audio segment will be measured in negative decibels, although *changes* in